primer/view_components/docs/content/contributing.md

 ## Testing

-Before running the whole test suite with Rake: `bundle exec rake`, you must run `bundle exec rake docs:preview`.
+Before running the whole test suite with: `script/test`, you must run `bundle exec rake docs:preview`.

-Run a subset of tests by supplying a file glob to the test command: `TESTS="test/components/YOUR_COMPONENT_test.rb" bundle exec rake`
+Run a subset of tests by supplying arguments to `script/test`:

+1. `script/test FILE` runs all tests in the file.
+1. `script/test FILE:LINE` runs test in specific line of the file.
+1. `script/test 'GLOB'` runs all tests for matching glob.
+    * make sure to wrap the `GLOB` in single quotes `''`.

 ### System tests